jilljenn/slides/ectel2022.md

 # Intuition

-Knowledge parameters are safe to be shared
+Knowledge parameters should be safe to be shared

 User parameters should not be the true ones, but drawn from the same distribution (or blurred)